divishakh/ide/docs/prd.md

 - Smooth theme transitions

 ### 4.5 Shareable Snippet Links
-- Generate unique URLs so users can easily share their code with others
+- **Generate unique URLs** so users can easily share their code with others
+- **Share button prominently displayed** in the toolbar or file menu
 - **Two sharing modes**:
   + **Editable Link**: Recipients can edit the code, and changes are visible in the original code (real-time synchronization)
   + **View-Only Link**: Recipients can only view the code without editing permissions
-- Clear UI options to select sharing mode when generating the link
+- **Clear UI options** to select sharing mode when generating the link (modal dialog or dropdown)
+- **Copy link to clipboard** functionality with visual confirmation
+- **Link generation logic**: Create unique shareable URLs that persist code state and project context
+- **Access control**: Implement proper permissions handling for editable vs view-only links

 ### 4.6 Real-Time Collaboration
 - Allow multiple users to edit the same file simultaneously
-- Requires authentication and WebSockets/CRDT libraries (such as Yjs)
-\n### 4.7 Application Deployment
+- Requires authentication and WebSockets/CRDT libraries (such as Yjs)\n\n### 4.7 Application Deployment
 - Deploy the IDE so it is accessible through a public URL
 \n## 5.
 Design Style